 It would really help us if you could tell us a little more about yourself and your company.

 A happy and engaged workforce makes for a productive and profitable business.
-However, with the current and necessary shift to remote working, keeping employees engaged in the company's mission and connected with the wider business can be tough.
+However, keeping employees engaged in the company's mission and connected with the wider business can be tough.

 In this ultimate guide, we're going to look at why Workplace by Facebook is such a powerful tool to listen to employees and why employee ideas are as important, if not more important, as they have ever been.

-The guide will also outline some best-in-class examples of companies using Workplace to listen to employees and the key steps to making an employee ideas campaign (no matter how remote!) a massive success.
+The guide will also outline some best-in-class examples of companies using Workplace to listen to employees and the key steps to making an employee ideas campaign a massive success.

 Research we conducted on the State of Employee Ideas showed that 4 in 5 employees (82%) have ideas to improve their business, yet one in five feel afraid to voice them.